 host defaults to localhost

-port defaults to the X Plugin port 33060 when using an X Protocol session, and port 3306 when using a Classic session
+port defaults to the X Plugin port 33060 when using an X Protocol connection, and port 3306 when using a classic MySQL protocol connection

 A TCP port is not specified

 A host name is not specified or it is equal to